 Most state laws require that all licensed drivers carry a minimum amount of liability insurance to cover any damages that may be caused to another passenger or vehicle in the event of an accident.
 Homeowners are usually required to carry insurance on their home.
 Even if they're not required by law to carry homeowner's insurance, most Americans choose to do so anyway to protect what is typically their largest asset.

-A third party insurance claim is made by someone who is not the policyholder or the insurance company (the insurance company can be referred to as the second party).
-The most common type of third party insurance claim would be a liability claim.
-For example, if you cause an accident on the freeway and injure a passenger in the other vehicle, that passenger can file a claim against your insurance company.
+In a third-party insurance claim, there are three parties.
+The first party is the insured individual.
+The second party is the insurance company.
+The third party is another individual.
+Therefore, a third-party insurance claim is made by someone who is not the policyholder or the insurance company.
+The most common type of third-party insurance claim is a liability claim.
+For example, if you cause an accident on the freeway and injure a passenger in the other vehicle, that passenger can be a third party who can file a claim against your insurance company.

-In this case, because there is no contract between the insurance company and the injured passenger (i.e. third party), the passenger is entitled to make claims for things that may not be covered under the insurance policy.
+In this case, because there is no contract between the insurance company and the injured passenger (i.e., a third party), the passenger is entitled to make claims for things that may not be covered under the insurance policy.
 These are generally things such as medical expenses, loss of wages, and compensation for pain and suffering.
-A third party claim is commonly referred to as a liability claim because someone else is liable for the injuries suffered by the third party.
-If the insurance company is unable or unwilling to reach a settlement with the injured third party, the third party can bring the liability claim to the tort system.
+A third-party claim is commonly referred to as a liability claim because someone else is liable for the injuries suffered by the third party.
+If the insurance company is unable or unwilling to settle with the injured third party, the third party can bring the liability claim to the tort system.